-Fire-rated LED downlights are an important feature of any house for helping prevent the spread of fire.
+Having a beautiful home is essential – but nothing is as crucial as having a safe home for your family and guests.
+Fire-rated LED downlights are a vital feature of any house for helping prevent the spread of fire.
 The best part is, you can add these safety features at a nominal fee without compromising the style and design of your home.

 What Are LED Fire Rated Downlights?